 - meet all other criteria deemed relevant by the Foundation.

-Students may apply twice per year (in January and September) for this scholarship program if they meet all of the eligibility requirements.
+Students may apply each year for this scholarship program if they meet all of the eligibility requirements.
 By allowing students to apply twice per year, the Foundation seeks to give everyone an equal to chance to become a CPA and assist certain students throughout the entire process, if need be.

 Applications are evaluated based on the following criteria.
 Click on each of the criteria to find out the details.